Updated: Jul 26, 2021

 I want to include my mentor's works, into my curricula for English Composition, English Literature or into a Creative Nonfiction syllabus that I’ve designed for my M.A. in Urban Sustainability’s Capstone, which delves into Grief and Resilience for place-based narration.
 Like me, Alistair turns to works by other authors, [read University of Wisconsin Press, ] which aided him in solving "aesthetic problems, and that placed [him] on the path of totality" because reading the works of other writers always is a "source of illumination."

-Idra Novey's works are perfect for me, as they came to me with great timing alongside my the beginning of AULA's MFA.
+Idra Novey's works are perfect for me, as they came to me with great timing alongside with the beginning of AULA's MFA.
 She's a poet and a translator whose debut novel is about a foreign experience.
 Certainly, Ways to Disappear is about a fiction writer in Brazil named Beatriz Yagoda, and the story is told from Emma's POV, her translator, who will rely on her de-codification techniques interpreting literature to find the author who mysteriously vanished.
 Novey's notions of translation resonate with my method, my Theory of Translations as Transmutations of Language.
 In my working project, my character also looks for clues in a diary, to find everything they can about their mother, unpacking metaphors and allusions that debunk stereotypes and reclaim archetypes.

 Similarly, Novey's cartography of clues aiding her search for the missing author draws from old-time quest stories, and from stories that tell stories within stories--storytelling from diverse perspectives.
 In Ways to Disappear, the relationship between the fictional author and her translator resonates with me tremendously in both of these my identifications.
 And it resonates with my work in progress, my life in progress.
 Now, on the low burner, I have my cauldron brewing Memoracles/QuHerencias: a bilingual collection of prose poems about the capriciousness of memory, and identity, family and community.
 The water is bowling though—I’d been offered publication.
 Only that my novel consumes me, and I’m loving being in the center of its fire.
 So kindly, publisher! just give me a little more time.

 In some ways, I’m like Emma, the translator, searching for meaning inside narratives and translating them to resolve my own puzzles.
 And so are my characters.
-Ways to Disappear takes place in a Latin American country, and Beatriz Yagoda is a prolific writer who disappears leaving no concrete traces except for the truth behind her fictionalized stories.
+Ways to Disappear takes place in a Latin American country, and Beatriz Yagoda is a prolific writer who disappears leaving no concrete traces except for the truth concealed in her fictionalized stories.
 This really sounds like Borges’ Chinese Boxes, and Metafiction; bold strategies to persuade readers to still suspend disbelief.
 The real-life of the author is about her fictionalized works that the translator uses to translate, transmuting into current experience, and making sense to arrive at the truth.
 Hey, me, me!

 My studies in ecology while on my first year at AULA, for the Urban Sustainability MA program, opened my mind to understand place-based storytelling, which I believe it's vital to ground fictional settings.
 I try to create a relationship between setting and my characters, very much inspired in my experience of living in over fifty homes, and in over a dozen countries, always finding ways to be home.
 So, I expect that my novel's settings are organic, personified, anthropomorphized—that places become characters and that they are home, as they find self-identity.
 Idra's experience as a poet, fiction writer, and translator transpires in her work, and so do places and characters, organically, I believe that our skill is a natural consequence of being translators, making us empathetic as authors, able translators of foreign emotions, aspiring to create respectful narrators speaking authentically; sensitive to the traits of our characters' othernesses.